 The next chapter describes how to work with profiles and set MAX TNT configuration parameters.
 It also provides an example of how to combine the command-line shortcuts described in this chapter to see the range of possible values for a parameter and set the parameter quickly and efficiently.
-(See "Combining command-line shortcuts to set parameters" on page 3-11.)
+(For the example, see "Combining command-line shortcuts to set parameters" on page 3-12.)